 Student leaders (editorial board members) have access to the Adams-Whitaker Student Publications Center around the clock via their key cards.
 Any student leader in the building outside of normal business hours is responsible for anyone in the building at that time.
 When the last student leader in the building leaves, the building must be empty.

 Equipment at WKU Student Publications represents a considerable financial investment.
 It is everyone’s responsibility to protect it.
 When you see someone unfamiliar, ask him or her in a friendly manner if you can help.

 If you are the last person to leave the office, make sure the lights are off and that the area is secure, and that the exterior doors are fully closed and locked.
 The lights in the newsroom are on a timer but may be turned off by pushing the buttons beside the green lights on the panels at the front and rear entrances to the building.
 When the last editor is ready to leave, everyone else must leave too.
 A departmental supervisor or editor should be present at all times.

 Working in Student Publications is a privilege and not a right.
 When in doubt about building security, call campus police for assistance.

-On Herald production nights, the front and back doors will remain unlocked until 6 p.m.
-Otherwise, the doors will lock automatically at 4:30 p.m.
+Front and back doors to the building will, on most nights, lock automatically at 4:30 p.m.
 If you need access and the door is locked, please ring the doorbell once and someone will let you in.
 A tune denotes the front door, while two tones is for the back door.
 Please envision yourself waiting outside and answer the door as soon as possible.
 If you’re outside, please be patient.